 Prerequisite(s): Acceptance into the Certificate of Competence Nurse Aide program.

 Corequisite(s): NURS 100, NURS 100C.

 Comment: Credit/no credit only.
 NURS 100L may not be audited.
 NURS 100L provides 36 hours of lab instruction in a healthcare facility.
-Students must complete NURS 100 with grade of "C" or higher, and a "credit" grade in both NURS 100L and NURS 100C, in order to earn the Certificate of Competence for Nurse Aide.
-Students must not be on academic probation at Kapi'olani Community College.
+Students must complete NURS 100 with a grade of "C" or higher, and a "credit" grade in both NURS 100L and NURS 100C, in order to earn the Certificate of Competence for Nurse Aide.
+If one or more of the corequisite courses are not successfully completed, the student must retake all corequisite-related courses.
+Health requirements, First Aid, CPR and liability insurance are required before registration.
+A criminal background check is required by the healthcare agency prior to the start of clinical experiences.
+Some agencies also required drug testing.
+The agency reserves the right to set the standards of participation for students based on this screening.
+Students must have uniforms, a watch with a second hand and duty shoes for clinicals and will need to bring supplies (blood pressure cuff and stethoscope) to specific labs.
+Basic computer skills and a printer are needed for completion of course work and medical informatics.
+It is required that students have healthcare insurance and complete all health requirements as mandated by the industry and the College.
+Students must attend a mandatory orientation before the start of class.
+Students must not be on academic probation at Kapi 'olani Community College.
 Students will be required to pay a \$25 laboratory fee.

-NURS 100L in conjunction with NURS100 prepares students to become entry level nurse aides to provide care to the elderly, ill, and disabled.
+NURS 100L, a lab course in conjunction with NURS100 and NURS 100C, allows students to practice as entry level nurse aides to provide care to the elderly, ill, and disabled.
 Topics include personal care, infection control, communication, resident rights, emotional support and care of special populations.
-After successful completion of NURS100 and NURS100L, the student will receive a Certificate of Competence.
+After successful completion of NURS 100 with a grade of "C" or higher, and "credit" in NURS 100L and NURS 100C, the student will receive a Certificate of Competence.
 Graduates are eligible to take the National Nurse Aide Certification Exam (Prometric).